abhinay-kushwaha/abhinay-kushwaha/README.md

 ## 🚀 What I Bring to the Table

 - **Full-Stack Expertise:** Developing production-ready applications with the MERN stack and Python.
 - **Mobile Innovation:** Building seamless cross-platform apps with React Native.
-- **DevOps & Microservices:** Exploring Docker, CI/CD pipelines, and scalable architectures.
+- **DevOps & CI/CD:** Experienced with **Jenkins (automation server)** and **Docker (containerization)** for streamlining deployments and ensuring scalable architectures.
+- **Cloud & Infrastructure:** Hands-on with **AWS (cloud computing services – EC2, S3, Lambda, RDS, etc.)** to design and manage reliable, cost-effective solutions.
 - **AI & Automation:** Passionate about leveraging AI to build smarter solutions.
 - **Entrepreneurial Mindset:** Continuously ideating products that blend technology and impact.
 - **Clean Code Advocate:** Delivering responsive designs and user-centric experiences.

 ---